Weekly Workout Frequency for Optimal Weight Loss

 Building Weekly Frequency Progressively

 The most common error in fat-loss exercise programming is starting at too high a frequency and failing to maintain it.
 Research on behavioral adherence consistently shows that workout dropout rates increase dramatically when initial frequency demands are too high relative to current habit strength.
-Beginning at 2 to 3 weekly sessions and progressing to 4 to 5 over 4 to 8 weeks produces higher long-term adherence than starting at 5 sessions immediately.
+Beginning at 2 to 3 weekly sessions and progressing to 4 to 5 over 4 to 8 weeks produces higher long-term adherence than starting at 5 sessions immediately, because the habit has time to consolidate before the weekly time commitment expands.

 Weekly Workout Structure Made Easy with RazFit